SNICScienceCloud/technical-training/model-serving/README.md

-This tutorial will cover the following two topics:
+The tutorial will cover the following two topics:

 1. Dynamic contextualization and model serving in a scalable production environment
 3. Reliable continuous integration and development process